rafaelcolladojr/dart-boiler.nvim/README.md

 <BR>

 Select the fields you've created with a visual block selection, and execute the following command:

 ```vimscript
 :lua require('dart-boiler').boil()
 ```

+## Goals

+While intended as a quick-fix for a rather specific scenario, this plugin can grow into something more generally applicable.

+Here are some features that might help with that:

+- [ ] Use Telescope utils for smarter class/field parsing
+- [ ] Support generic field types (eg. List<T>)
+- [ ] Support default values